A strategy is not a plan, it’s a theory on how you’re going to win.

 We want to become the dominant market leader

 Consider building moats around Cost Leadership, Operational Efficiency, and User Experience.
 Each of these three moats reinforces each other.
-Because you have a great user experience, it drives operational efficiency (i.e. less support tickets and demos) and enables you to sell your product at a lower price while still keeping healthy margins.
-To keep the dominant market leadership position, your product needs to be the best product for the best price.
+Because you have a great user experience, it drives operational efficiency (i.e. less support tickets and demos) and enables you to sell your product at a lower price while keeping healthy margins.
+To keep the dominant market leadership position, your product must be the best for the best price.
 These three moats help you accomplish that.

 Consider winning with a Free moat, Speed, and Cost Leadership.
-These three moats create a vacuum for unsatisfied customers that are typically over served by the current enterprise solutions.
+These three moats create a vacuum for unsatisfied customers typically over-served by the current enterprise solutions.
 Hello, Canva versus Photoshop.
-And when you enter into a stagnant industry with speed, incumbents won’t be able to keep up.
+And when you enter a stagnant industry with speed, incumbents won’t be able to keep up.

 How will you win?